osgi/osgi.enroute.site/_qs/410-exercise-service.md

 The first thing we need to do is to make sure the Upper Application can see the API project.
 So click on the `bnd.bnd` file, select the `Build` tab, and add the API project, just like we did in the provider project.

 Then we change the `UpperApplication` component class.
-We must add a setter method for the `Upper` service with a `@Reference` annotation to the end of the class (convention is to place references at the end):
+We must add a setter method for the `Upper` service with a `@Reference` annotation, which means we must import `org.osgi.service.component.annotations.Reference`.
+No we can add the reference to the end of the class (convention is to place references at the end):

+	public class UpperApplication implements REST {
+		...

 		@Reference
 		Upper upper;
+	}

 The `@Reference` annotation creates a dependency on this service; the `UpperApplication` component is not started until the service registry contains an Upper service.

-The next step is to use the `upper` instance variable that we've just set in the `getUpper` method.
+The next step is to use the `upper` instance variable that we've just set in the `getUpper` method (so we must import `com.acme.prime.upper.api.Upper` again).

 	public String getUpper(String string) {
 		return upper.upper(string);